calang/legalogic/docs/README.md

 The OASIS project: an open-source framework for legal knowledge representation and reasoning.

 LegalRuleML: an XML-based language for representing legal rules and regulations.

+Stanza: another powerful NLP library with support for Spanish, providing high-performance, streamlined processing of text data.

+Legal-ES: This is an open source resource kit specifically for Spanish legal text processing.

 ### ASP in Swi-Prolog
 #### [s(CASP) SWISH site](https://swish.swi-prolog.org/example/scasp.swinb)